 But I digress.
 This post is supposed to be about good places in the area to hike with kids.

 Before our babes entered our world, my husband and I loved to go tramping in the woods and managed to cover a good amount of ground doing so.
-We’d seek out new places both in the area and on our travels where we could hike for miles, sometimes with a destination in mind — a campground or a swimming hole; other times, the pursuit would be a steep climb up a mountain or loop through the forest.
+We’d seek out new places both in the area and on our travels where we could hike for miles, sometimes with a destination in mind, like a campground or a swimming hole.
+Other times, the pursuit would be a steep climb up a mountain or loop through the forest.
 No matter where or what, we relished the recreation — the fun, exercise, company, and escape from the usual stir of the city.